w3c/wai-aria-practices/content/fundamental-names-and-descriptions.md

         <section id="naming_rule_heed_warnings"><div class="header-wrapper"><h4 id="x5-3-1-1-rule-1-heed-warnings-and-test-thoroughly">Rule 1: Heed Warnings and Test Thoroughly</h4></div>

           <p>
-            Several of the <a href="/fundamentals/names-and-descriptions/#naming_techniques">naming techniques</a> below include notes that warn against specific coding patterns that are either prohibited by the ARIA specification or fall into gray space that is not yet fully specified.
+            Several of the <a href="{{ site.baseurl }}/fundamentals/names-and-descriptions/#naming_techniques">naming techniques</a> below include notes that warn against specific coding patterns that are either prohibited by the ARIA specification or fall into gray space that is not yet fully specified.
             Some of these prohibited or ambiguous patterns may appear logical and even yield desired names in some browsers.
             However, it is unlikely they will provide consistent results across browsers, especially over time as work to improve the consistency of name calculation across browsers progresses.
           </p>